dita-for-small-teams/dfst-linkmgmt-basex/README.md

   for f in modules/*; do basexclient -c "repo install ${PWD}/${f}"; done
   ~~~~

-webapp/
+* webapp/

-  Contains the link management Web application files.
-The contents of this directory must be copied to the
+  Contains the BaseX Web application for the link management.
+You can either use this directory as the BaseX
-  BaseX webapp/ directory.
-These are RESTXQ files that implement the user interface and REST API parts
-  of the link management application.
+  Web application by setting WEBPATH to this directory your local .basex configuration or you can copy the
+  contents of this directory to the BaseX installation's webapp/ directory.

+  If you set this directory as the WEBPATH directory, then when you start the basexhttp server it will create
+  a WEB-INF directory containing the jetty.xml and web.xml configuration files.
+You can modify those to
+  configure the services for your location (e.g., to change the default port, disable services, etc.).

 ## Implementation Approach